Configuring the on-premises gateway for high availability in on-premises Kubernetes and OpenShift clusters

 For more information about configuring the URL for Entuity, see Integrating with Entuity via webhook.

-Task 2 (BMC Helix SaaS storage): To configure on-premises gateway instances for HA
+(For BMC Helix object storage included with the BMC Helix ITOM deployment) To configure on-premises gateway instances for HA

-1. Log on to the host controller to access the Kubernetes or OpenShift cluster on which the on-premises gateway instances have been deployed.
+1. Log on to the controller or bastion host, and as a cluster-admin user, connect to the Kubernetes or OpenShift cluster on which you want to configure the on-premises gateway for HA.

 Example: